 Sometimes there is a median or physical barrier separating two lanes of traffic in opposing directions.
 Traffic on the opposite side of the road may be permitted to continue depending on the law in your state.

 Finally, the human cost is most important.
 Every time a driver violates the stop-arm, he or she is putting a child at risk.
 Every year, children die from stop-arm violations.
-Illegally passing a stopped school bus can carry a fine of anywhere between $500 to $1,200.
-The driver could also lose their license depending on state law.
+Illegally passing a stopped school bus equipped with a stop-arm camera typically results in a civil penalty of $250 to $300, depending on state law.
+If witnessed by law enforcement, the violation may carry a steeper penalty, including points on your license or higher fines.